tomgutman/golden-datasets/scripts/README.md

 **Requirements**

 This tool is implemented in `python3` and require several libraries such as `pandas`,`pyVCF` and `argsParse`.
 A `conda` environment is provided.
+Therefore you need to have `conda` installed in your machine.
-To use it, simply use:
+To use it, simply go to the `scripts` folder of the repo and execute:

 ```shell
 conda env create --name ingestion python=3.6 -f environment.yml